CodePushGo/website/src/content/blog/en/capacitor-ota-updates-debugging-issues.md

 -   **Common Problems**: Failed deployments, partial updates, and compliance issues.
 -   **Key Metrics**: Aim for a 95% update rate within 24 hours and a global success rate of 82%.
 -   **Best Practices**: Use rollback features, real-time error tracking, and phased rollouts to minimize risks.
--   **Tools**: Platforms like [Capgo](https://capgo.app/) offer one-click rollbacks, smart differential updates, and end-to-end encryption for secure and efficient updates.
+-   **Tools**: Platforms like [CodePushGo](https://capgo.app/) offer one-click rollbacks, smart differential updates, and end-to-end encryption for secure and efficient updates.

 **Quick Tip**: Always test updates in beta channels before full deployment and monitor performance with real-time analytics.

-This guide covers everything from identifying update errors to using tools like Capgo for reliable OTA updates.
+This guide covers everything from identifying update errors to using tools like CodePushGo for reliable OTA updates.

 ## The Ultimate Ionic Debugging Guide (Browser & Native Apps)